A Bonfire Night fireworks craft for kids!

 Our paper fireworks hand kites evolved over a few Bonfire Nights.
 Starting as simple toilet roll firework rockets, we’ve developed our fireworks craft into versions mounted on sticks, and then to the latest (and, I think, best) version – the hand kite!

 Heavily influenced by Japanese Koinobori (traditional ‘carp streamer’ windsocks), these hand kites are easy and safe for little ones to whizz around.
-Just like real fireworks!
+They fly just like real fireworks!

 Toilet roll tube or no toilet roll tube?